 Balance and Volume

-Also make sure that you do not overwhelm yourself by taking on too many classes that require a ton of writing and reading, or projects.
+Don't overwhelm yourself by taking on too many classes that require a ton of reading and writing.
 Try to spread these classes out over a few semesters to give yourself an even workload.
 Freshmen should focus on career exploration classes and finding what type of volume (workload) they can handle.

 Required Classes